[The photos here are of animals, scenes and experiences shared by or with fellow photographers and birders.]

 An acquaintance of mine gave information about Burrowing Owls to a trusted colleague who promised she would keep the location confidential.
 Then, that person showed up with friends, posted the location online, and the word spread exponentially until the location was overrun.
 The owls didn’t return to that spot the following year, which may or may not be related.

 In my life travels, these are the exceptions.
 I’ve had more positive experiences than I’ve had disappointments.
-But it’s tough to assess a person’s intent online, so I’ve become much more selective about what I disclose in public.
+But it’s tough to assess a person’s intent in person, let alone online, so I’ve become much more selective about what I disclose in public.
 I’m not hoarder of information.
 I simply view the animal’s welfare as my top priority.

 Even with wide disclosure of locations, most photographer-wildlife interactions don’t result in lethal or injurious effects for the animals.
 There is, however, another consideration when deciding what to reveal.
 Several years ago, I came upon a piece in Field and Stream, where the author, a hunter, discussed using birding lists for scouting.